MAILEX: Email Event and Argument Extraction: Introduction

 \section{Introduction}

 Email has been one of the most widely used communication mediums, especially in professional and work environments.
 As the number of email users continues to rise, service providers are constantly looking for ways to improve user experience.
-With advancements in machine learning and natural language processing, email platforms have introduced a range of features aimed at helping users manage their inboxes and automate tasks \cite{feddern2008google, kannan2016smart, chen2019gmail}.
-Concurrently, there has been research on request identification \cite{lampert2010detecting}, intent identification \cite{wang2019context}, meeting summarization \cite{deshmukh2022adapting}, task management \cite{zhang2022focus, mukherjee2020smart}, etc.
+With advancements in machine learning and natural language processing, email platforms have introduced a range of features aimed at helping users manage their inboxes and automate tasks \cite{feddern2008google, kannan2016smart, chen2019gmail}, concurrent with research on request identification \cite{lampert2010detecting}, intent identification \cite{wang2019context}, meeting summarization \cite{deshmukh2022adapting}, task management \cite{zhang2022focus, mukherjee2020smart}, etc.

 However, most of the existing work touches only one specific aspect of email information and thus cannot connect with other relevant tasks.
 For instance, in \citet{lampert2010detecting} even after identifying emails containing requests, users will still need to manually search through the lengthy emails to find the actual request and then manage the tasks with separate tools.
 On the other hand, existing exploration on the email data can cover only a subset of potential events in email communications (e.g., requests or to-do tasks), whereas there are many others that also commonly happen and need proper management (e.g., delivery of data or information).